shienlong/parallel/README.md

 - Provide internet access to all the machines
 - Why:
   - The main advantage of using private wireless network in this setup is we can maintain the internal IPs of the machines at all time and avoid dealing with connectivity issues
+  - Do not have to fiddle with wiring Ethernet cables

 ### Virtual Network Computing
 - A GUI software that uses Remote Frame Buffer Protocol (RFB) to control other computers by transmitting all the mouse and keyboard events from the origin (VNC Server) to the target (VNC Client)